Ennore

 Ennore, also spelt Eṇṇūr, is a neighbourhood in Chennai, India.
 Ennore is situated on a peninsula and is bounded by the Korttalaiyar River, Ennore Creek and the Bay of Bengal.
 The creek separates south Ennore from the north Ennore which covers major portions of North Chennai Thermal Power Station and Ennore Port.
 The neighbourhood is served by Ennore railway station.
 Over the years Ennore has become the hub of a range of industrial projects, mainly thermal power stations, fertilizer factories, industrial ports and coal yards.

 History

 The neighbourhood is part of the Avadi–Ambattur–Sembium–Tiruvottriyur–Ennore "auto belt" in the city's industrial north and west regions that developed when the automobile industry developed in Madras, in the early post-World War II years.
 Ennore was one of the "five 'new villages' " that were annexed with the then new British town of Madras in 1708.

 Administration

 Administratively Ennore is divided into South and North regions.
 The mostly residential south region is governed by Greater Chennai Corporation as ward 1 in zone 1.
 The south region is a part of Kathivakkam revenue village in Tiruvottiyur taluk of Chennai district.
 The completely industrialized north region is governed by Athipattu village panchayat in Minjur revenue block.
-The north region is administered by Ennore revenue village in Ponneri taluk of Tiruvallur district.
+The north region is administered by Ennore revenue village in Athipattu Town Panchayat of Ponneri taluk of Tiruvallur district.
 The north region is completely occupied by North Chennai Thermal Power Station and Ennore Port.